connectrpc/connect-go/README.md

 The [Connect protocol][protocol] is a simple, POST-only protocol that works over HTTP/1.1 or HTTP/2.
 It takes the best portions of gRPC and gRPC-Web, including streaming, and packages them into a protocol that works equally well in browsers, monoliths, and microservices.
-Calling a Connect API is a cURL
+Calling a Connect API is as easy as using `curl`:
-one-liner:

 ```
+# Try it out!
+This is a live demo!
+$ curl \
-$ curl --header "Content-Type: application/json" \
+    --header "Content-Type: application/json" \
     --data '{"sentence": "I feel happy."}' \
     https://demo.connect.build/buf.connect.demo.eliza.v1.ElizaService/Say